-WHEREAS: The Board of Trustees believes the negotiated Collective Bargaining Agreement is in the best interest of the residents and employees of Fairfield Township;
+WHEREAS, the Board of Trustees believes the negotiated Collective Bargaining Agreement is in the best interest of the residents and employees of Fairfield Township;

-NOW, THEREFORE, BE IT RESOLVED, by the Board of Trustees of Fairfield Township, Butler County, Ohio, as follows;
+NOW THEREFORE, BE IT RESOLVED, by the Trustees of Fairfield Township, Butler County Ohio, that:

-- SECTION 1: The Board hereby authorizes the Township Administrator to execute the Collective Bargaining Agreement with a term of April 1, 2018 through March 31, 2021 with Fraternal Order of Police, Ohio Labor Council, Inc. - SECTION 2: The Board hereby dispenses with the requirement that this resolution be read on two separate days, pursuant to RC 504.10, and authorizes the adoption of this resolution upon its first reading. - SECTION 3 This resolution is the subject of the general authority granted to the Board of Trustees through the Ohio Revised Code and not the specific authority granted to the Board of Trustees through the status as a Limited Home Rule Township. - SECTION 4: That it is hereby found and determined that all formal actions of this Board concerning and relating to the passage of this Resolution were taken in meetings open to the public, in compliance with all legal requirements including §121.22 of the Ohio Revised Code. - SECTION 5: This resolution shall take effect at the earliest period allowed by law.
+- SECTION 1: The Board of Trustees hereby authorizes the Township Administrator to execute the Collective Bargaining Agreement with a term of April 1, 2021 through March 31, 2024 with Fraternal Order of Police, Ohio Labor Council, Inc. - SECTION 2: This Resolution is subject to the general authority granted to the Board of Trustees through the Ohio Revised Code and not the specific authority granted to the Board of Trustees through the status as a Limited Home Rule Township. - SECTION 3: That it is hereby found and determined that all formal actions of this Board concerning and relating to the passage of this Resolution were taken in an open meeting of this Board, and that all deliberations of this Board and any of its committees that resulted in such formal action were taken in meetings open to the public, in compliance with all legal requirements including § 121.22 of the Ohio Revised Code.

+SECTION 4: This Resolution shall take effect at the earliest period allowed by law.